K-Karalius/string-manipulation/README.md

 # string-manipulation
-In assembly language written code that replaces whitespaces in the given string with previous symbols
+A code that replaces whitespaces in the given string with previous symbols